sakthiinfotec/weblinks/mobile-web.md

 - Serverless and JAMstack

 - NextJS: it's a framework for React that is designed to work great for JAMstack projects.
 I'll probably be taking Wes Bos' Advanced React course when he updates it since I already purchased it.
-- A headless CMS like KeystoneJS, Strapi or similar.
-Probably one of the cheaper ones since some are really expensive.
+- A headless CMS like KeystoneJS, Strapi, or similar.
+Probably one of the cheaper ones since some are expensive.
 - AWS Lambda and other Amazon services that might come in handy.

 - TailwindCSS